mattvagni/enfield-docs/docs/home.md

 It has built-in support for publishing to github-pages to make it super easy.

-These docs are generated using enfield, [check them out](https://github.com/mattvagni/enfield-docs).
+These docs are generated using enfield, [check them out on Github](https://github.com/mattvagni/enfield-docs).

 ### Installation
 Assuming you already have node and npm installed: